Can and do guitar cables cause buzzing? For this question, I reached out to the people from Yorkville.

 A person’s body actually acts as an antenna for noise and is a source of buzzing and noise, so when a player touches something on the guitar that’s grounded, what ends up happening is that you ground your body and the channel’s noise to the ground, which is a normal thing that happens.

-Moreover, as it was mentioned above, a guitar’s pickups can pick up on all kinds of other signals in one’s house, including fluorescent lights, computer monitors, transformers, dimmers, and so on and so forth.
+Moreover, as was mentioned above, a guitar’s pickups can pick up on all kinds of other signals in one’s house, including fluorescent lights, computer monitors, transformers, dimmers, and so on and so forth.

 Furthermore, if there is a bad ground connection in the cable, the buzz wouldn’t actually go away whenever the player touches the strings.
 In many cases, there might actually be external causes of the noise that are coming from the house, rather than the cable.

 Now, let’s run through some of the available options for fixing a buzzing or humming cable, including direct solutions as well as indirect fixes that may be a cause of extraneous sources.
+That said, you may just have to buy a new cable.
+I prefer this Ernie Ball right-angled jack from Amazon.

 Possible Solutions To A Buzzing Cable